Hey, we're going to need a gorbasm update today, Mr. Mamon.

 In other words, you're saying you think Iran wants war with the United States.

-I I don't think Iran wants that at all.
+I don't think Iran wants that at all.

-I don't think I think they think if they can get what they want without having a war, that that would be that would be cool, and that's why they're employing this strategy with um, you know, trying to to kick us out of uh Iraq and to try to make and render Israel impotent uh and so forth.
+And that's why they're employing this strategy with trying to kick us out of Iraq and to try to make and render Israel impotent and so forth.

-I'll just uh let's tell you one thing.
+I'll just tell you one thing.

-And I asked him about this guy, and and I, you know, I understood that I'm I'm gonna get surface level answers here.
+And I, you know, I understood that I'm going to get surface-level answers here.

-Well, I can just tell you what he said.
+I can just tell you what he said.

-He said, we don't know yet who this guy really is and what he's really is he really a lunatic or not?
+He said, we don't know yet who this guy really is and what he's really, is he really a lunatic or not?

-Uh all this talk about blowing Israel off the map and this uh and Bush even talked about the 12th Imam uh Bush, you uh he's all this talk about the 12th Imam.
+All this talk about blowing Israel off the map and this, and Bush even talked about the 12th Imam.

-He's out there uh talking about he's presiding over the end of the world as we know it today, and uh that we don't know if he's real or not.
+He's out there talking about he's presiding over the end of the world as we know it today.

 Is this guy really the lunatic that he's portraying himself to be?